AlexEidt/Karve/README.md

 With Karve you can carve out vertical and horizontal seams, and save your images as well!

+To start, simply drag and drop the image into the application.

 <br />

 <img src="Documentation/demo.gif" width=100% alt="Karve Seam Carver Demo" />